 Pros & Cons

-Fun Fact: This isn’t the first time Tom Hardy participated in World War II film, he worked on an HBO mini-series called “Band Of Brothers” produced by Tom Hanks.
+Fun Fact: This isn’t the first time Tom Hardy participated in a World War II related project, he worked on an HBO mini-series called “Band Of Brothers” produced by Tom Hanks.

 The Film is told in Three Perspectives focusing on The Air, The Sea & The Ground all involving an ensemble cast of characters.

 Practical Effects were heavily used including real battleships for Action Sequences.
-Nolan is notorious for limiting Computer Animation.
+Chris is notorious for limiting Computer Animation.

-Musical Score by Hanz Zimmer matched The Tone.
+Musical Score is orchestrated by Hans Zimmer matched The Tone.

 History Accuracy was authentic.
-Nolan carefully did a lot of research on The Dunkirk Evacuation and the locations to shoot the project.
+Chris carefully did a lot of research on The Dunkirk Evacuation and the locations to shoot the project.

 Unlike most War Movies which is about fighting in combat, this film is identified as a Survival Epic with the war set as an unstoppable force you can’t escape, kinda like a hurricane or deadly cyclone.